 INCOME: How United Way of Story County Helps

 Creating the strongest community possible requires individuals and families in need to have their basic needs met.
 This includes a safe place to live and access to food.
 Sadly, these are not realities for all of our neighbors.
 United Way of Story County funds programs and organizes projects that meet these needs like homelessness prevention, healthy food vouchers, and emergency rent and utility programs.
-Our Women with Initiative program also helps move women and families to self-sufficiency by focusing on the basics of financial education.
+Our Women United program also helps move women and families to self-sufficiency by focusing on the basics of financial education.

 Feeding Kids Outside of School

 Story County’s Free and Reduced Lunch rates have increased in recent history; county-wide, it translates to one in four students.
 What does that mean when those kids aren’t receiving food at school?
 To feed at-risk students over the weekend, United Way of Story County started the BackPack Program™.
 This program sends a backpack full of food home with a student over the weekend and extended school breaks.
 This program has been expanded after the benefits were reported by teachers and is now operated in three Ames elementary schools, Ballard and Nevada.
 More than 100 kids participate each week.

 Over the summer, food insecurity for families trends upward and traffic at food pantries increases.
 United Way of Story County created the LIVE UNITED Food Drive in 2009 to help meet this need.
 Running in May, right before schools are released for the summer, this drive helps stock the food pantries before their increased circulation.
 Read more about the drive here.

 United Way of Story County is doing even more to help meet the summer demand by coming together with other community organizations to run summer food programs in Ames and Nevada.
 Read more on the Summer Learning page.